 |Mitochondria||Are present but very few in number.||Are present in a large amount.|

-Above we discussed about all the important points about plant cells and Animal cells.
+Above we discussed all the important points Difference Between Plant Cell and Animal Cell.
 There are so many similarities between both of them due to the presence of the eukaryotic cells in both that is why it is a bit hard to distinguish.

-We mentioned all the key points to differentiate between plant cell and the animal cell.
-Plants and animals are eveolved different in obtaining the energy therefore Their cells are also different.
+We mentioned all the key points to the Difference Between Plant Cell and Animal Cell.
+Plants and animals are evolved differently in obtaining energy therefore Their cells are also different.

-Also plants are autotrophs and animals are hetrotrophs in nature so it gives us few other points to distinguish between them.
+Also, plants are autotrophs and animals are heterotrophs in nature so it gives us few other points to distinguish between them.
 We hope it is totally clear to you all, Enjoy learning.